 The system expanded in the 1950s, as newly oil-rich Gulf countries sought foreign laborers to work on large-scale infrastructure projects.
 Given their relatively small populations, they needed additional temporary workers who could come during periods of booming growth and return home when the economy weakened.
 Protecting local firms is a priority in Gulf countries, where expatriates sometimes form the majority of the population.
 But the system was also intended to offer workers much-needed protection.

-“They would bring in workers from abroad that didn’t speak the language, that were not aware of the cultural sensitivities, that came without a social support network,” says Houtan Homayounpour, head of the Qatar office of the International Labor Organization (ILO), a United Nations agency.
+“They would bring in workers from abroad that didn’t speak the language, that were not aware of the cultural sensitivities, that came without a social support network,” said Houtan Homayounpour, the former head of the Qatar office of the International Labor Organization (ILO), a UN agency.
 “The sponsor was supposed to take care of them, ensure their safety, ensure their well-being.
 And over time, because of various changes to legislation, this became a power imbalance between workers and employers, and eventually opened the workers to abuse.”

 Initially, the system mostly favored Arab workers from nearby countries such as Egypt.
 But after the oil boom of the 1970s, preference turned to non-Arab workers, especially those from South Asia, due to a desire for cheaper labor and fears that Arab expats would spread a pan-Arab ideology that could undermine Gulf monarchies.
 They outnumbered Arab workers after the first Gulf War, when some two million Egyptians, Palestinians, and Yemenis were expelled from the region [PDF] over their governments’ support for Iraq’s invasion of Kuwait.

-The system has produced massive demographic changes: the Gulf region’s population increased tenfold in fifty years, and foreigners now outnumber locals in all GCC states but Saudi Arabia.
-The 2014 oil price crash and the resulting austerity measures in GCC states led governments to prioritize local workers, many of whom had lost their jobs and began to resent migrant laborers, says Robert Mogielnicki, a resident scholar at the Arab Gulf States Institute in Washington (AGSIW).
+The system has produced massive demographic changes: the Gulf region’s population increased tenfold in fifty years, and foreigners now outnumber locals [PDF] in all GCC states but Saudi Arabia.
+The 2014 oil price crash and the resulting austerity measures in GCC states led governments to prioritize local workers, many of whom had lost their jobs and began to resent migrant laborers, said Robert Mogielnicki, a senior resident scholar at the Arab Gulf States Institute in Washington (AGSIW).
 Several host countries adopted policies to draw locals into the private sector and combat youth unemployment, such as hiring quotas and minimum wage increases.
-States have also begun to encourage foreign workers to return home—especially as employers struggle to pay them amid the economic downturn caused by the coronavirus pandemic—by paying travel fares and waiving fines for leaving.
+States have also begun to encourage foreign workers to return home—especially as employers have struggled to pay them amid the economic downturn caused by the COVID-19 pandemic—by paying travel fares and waiving fines for leaving.

 Who are the workers?